aanichenko01/pfnn-dev/README.md

 * To run Unity implementations open the respective folder as a unity project and navigate to the Dev/Demo environments which will have demo scenes avaiable.

 * For  `pytorch-pfnn`  use the requirements.txt file in the respective folder to create a virtual environment.
-The you can simply run the  `PFNN_train.ipynb`.
+Then you can simply run the  `PFNN_train.ipynb`.

 * For `pytorch-deepphase`  the respective README.md contains detailed instructions.